charlesnyanje/alx_capstone_project/README.md

 ## Contributing

-We welcome contributions from the community.
-If you would like to contribute to the development of the Flask Blogging Platform, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-If you encounter any issues or have questions about the Flask Blogging Platform, please [create an issue](https://github.com/your-repo/issues) on our GitHub repository.

-Happy Blogging with Flask!
+This project is free and open source.
+Any contributions are further welcome for the overall improvement of the project.If any issues feel free to contact me through the email: charleswilliam26@gmail.com.